 The spread of invasive and non-native species such as rhododenderon and himalyan balsam are being controlled.
 In the more open areas bracken rolling takes place during the late summer months.
 This reduces the bracken cover, allowing plants typical of lowland heath to colonise the clearings.

 The neighbouring Sherwood Heath is a Site of Special Scientific Interest (SSSI) and one of the most important heathland sites in the Country.
 Managing the heathland and extending its area is a significant management aim.
 Although much younger, Rotary Wood provides a home for a variety of species.
 Various butterflies and other insects take advantage of the maturing woodland and wide grassy paths.
 Ground nesting birds, such as skylarks, find safe nesting sites in the open areas of rough grassland within the woodland.
 Much of the habitat management work is done on a voluntary basis by the Friends of Sherwood Heath in conjunction with the Sherwood Forest Community Rangers.
 Contact us to find out more about volunteering.

-As well as the wide range of wildlife, Rotary Wood boasts fantastic views of the surrounding Sherwood landscape.
-This is easily accessed via the circular Rotary Walk.
+s well as the wide range of wildlife, Rotary Wood boasts fantastic views of the surrounding Sherwood landscape.
+This is easily accessed via the circular Rotary Walk from the Sherwood Heath car park just off the A614 Ollerton roundabout.
 From the top of Rotary Wood it is possible to see over Cockglode Wood towards Boughton Pumping Station as well as towards Sherwood Forest Country Park and the village of Edwinstowe with its prominent church spire.